jasminder/SLMS-api/db.md

 . i asked you to only implement promise.all instead of the for loop.
 I did not ask you to refactor or make any helper code or functions.
 So just implement promise.all and maintain my code as it is.
 Also do not comment out any piece of code.
 Give every line of code in full.

+Now what i want is to know is that, I want to fetch all studentHomework , studentclasswork and feedback based on the schoolscheckinatttendnxce table. is it possible? this means that I can studentHomework , studentclasswork and feedback records for a specific school checkinattendance.